My entire marketing strategy (+ December 2021 updates)

 My target for 2022 is to grow Black Magic to $10K MRR.

-However, I will take things a bit more slowly now that I have reached profitable and have good recurring revenue.
+However, I will take things a bit more slowly now that I have reached profitability and have good recurring revenue.

 To be honest, during the launch and the last 2 months running the beta for Magic Sidebar, I was a bit burned out.
 I enjoyed it, but there is no way I can continue working at that rate for a long time 😂